 - Spot.
 Watch for incongruence between what people say and what their body language is telling you.
 If the two jive, there is probably little being suppressed or guarded.
 In contrast, if your teammate is talking a good game while closing their body language, withdrawing eye contact, or getting red in the face, it’s probably a spot to start digging.

 - Reflect.
 When you see or hear the emotional layer, stay calm, keep your tone level and ask a question to draw your teammate out.
-“I get the sense you’re frustrated with the team that this is the third year we’ve had this conversation.
+“I get the sense you’re frustrated with the team.
 What’s behind your frustration?”

 - Probe.
 It’s not the emotions you’re really interested in, it’s the next layer.
 Emotions come out when values and beliefs are violated.
 As the person explains their emotional reaction, they will expose those values.
-You need to tread carefully at this point, because it’s highly likely that your teammate doesn’t recognize their biases and isn’t aware how they are affecting the discussion.
+You need to tread carefully at this point because it’s highly likely that your teammate doesn’t recognize their biases and isn’t aware of how they are affecting the discussion.
 Make your response sound like you’re testing a hypothesis.
-“Is it possible that you are frustrated with the time we’re taking because we’re placing too much weight on the people impact of the decision and you think we need to focus only on what’s right for the business?”
+“Is it possible that you’re frustrated with the time we’re taking because we’re placing too much weight on the people impact of the decision and you think we need to focus on what’s right for the business?”

 - Summarize.
 If your hypothesis is right, you’ll probably see the person’s relief all over their face.
 They might even express their pleasure “YES, EXACTLY!”
 You can even sum it up “We’ve talked about closing the Tulsa office for two years and you’re frustrated because you believe that the right decision for the business is obvious.”